7 Active Listening Techniques to Communicate Better

 As an active listener, you can also demonstrate interest by asking questions.
 Asking an open-ended question can encourage the speaker to elaborate on an important or interesting idea.
 It also shows that you have been listening attentively up to that point, and you want to know more.
 This can nurture a bond between the speaker and listener.

-When practicing active listening, it is important to remain open, neutral, and nonjudgmental.
+When practising active listening, it is important to remain open, neutral, and nonjudgmental.
 What’s so wonderful about taking the steps to become a better listener is that you can engage with new ideas, perspectives, and opportunities that you may never have accessed previously.
-Withholding judgment, avoiding criticism, and approaching each conversation with an open mind can open many doors.
+Withholding judgement, avoiding criticism, and approaching each conversation with an open mind can open many doors.

 Toward the end of your interaction, make sure you end on a high note.
 Share a quick summary or a few notes about what the speaker said.
 If prompted, give your thoughts and opinions in a way that demonstrates you have digested the information.
 In informal settings, sharing thoughts and feelings may lead to deeper and more meaningful conversations.